TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 In order to help us sell advertising on the Services and otherwise publicize Ziff Davis and its brands, we may share aggregate statistics that describe our online audience.
 Those statistics are often based on the information you provide when you subscribe, register, or browse the Services and describe, among other things, the demographics of our visitors.

+With respect to surveys, in the event that responses are publicly disclosed, users will be notified at the time they take the survey.
+Ziff Davis will disclose only aggregate information regarding its users’ responses in surveys to other participants in the survey.
+Where surveys allow users to submit written comments, and where Ziff Davis advises users of the possibility of such disclosure at the time they take the survey, Ziff Davis reserves the right to disclose any information provided by users, provided that no User Information identifying a specific user is disclosed.
+Participation in surveys is solely at your discretion.

-We may also disclose User Information that we receive from you and from third party and public sources to third parties whose practices are not covered by this Privacy Policy (e.g., third party providers of goods and services, marketing and advertising companies and agencies, content publishers and retailers) that want to market products or services to you.
+We may also disclose User Information that we receive from you and from third party and public sources to third parties whose practices are not covered by this Privacy Policy (e.g., third party providers of goods and services, marketing and advertising companies and agencies, content publishers and retailers).
 In addition, we provide information to third parties for OBA as discussed above.

 Ziff Davis and some of our advertisers use third party advertising service companies to serve advertisements and perform related services when you visit the Services.
 Often, these third party advertising companies employ cookie and other technologies to measure the effectiveness of website, app and email advertisements and to create a record of interaction with our content that they use in conjunction with their advertising which appears on other sites or applications, or for reporting website traffic, app use, statistics, advertisement data and/or other activities on the Services.
 We also engage third party providers to assist with the segmentation of this data.

+The Service may utilize framing techniques to serve content from our partners while preserving the look and feel of our site.
+Please be aware that you may be providing your information to these third parties and not to Ziff Davis, or in some cases such information may be shared with both Ziff Davis and such third parties.

 5\.
 How you can change or control what is collected.